 A practical application when you are creating anything is to start with making it clear what you are doing.
 Communication is everything.
 Unless there is first understanding (light) between all the parties involved nothing else can happen.

-God said and so must we if we are to create anything.
+God spoke and so must we if we are to create anything.